Concepts

 Cells

-"cell" can be thought of as a box for holding data.
+A "cell" can be thought of as a box for holding data.
 A single cell is usually referenced by its column and row (A2 would represent the cell containing the value 10 in the example table below).
 Usually rows, representing the dependent variables, are referenced in decimal notation starting from 1, while columns representing the independent variables use 26-adicbijective numeration using the letters A-Z as numerals.
 Its physical size can usually be tailored to its content by dragging its height or width at box intersections (or for entire columns or rows by dragging the column- or row-headers).

 An array of cells is called a sheet or worksheet.
 It is analogous to an array of variables in a conventional computer program(although certain unchanging values, once entered, could be considered, by the same analogy, constants).
 In most implementations, many worksheets may be located within a single spreadsheet.
 A worksheet is simply a subset of the spreadsheet divided for the sake of clarity.
 Functionally, the spreadsheet operates as a whole and all cells operate asglobal variables within the spreadsheet (each variable having 'read' access only except its own containing cell).